 The emphasis at Key Stage 4 (Year 10 & 11) is on participation, promoting a healthy active lifestyle and giving you the opportunity to exercise safely and promoting lifelong participation in sport and fitness.
 It is extremely important to use your PE lessons as a break away from academic study, these lessons are especially important in exam time.

 Each class will study an activity for 6 weeks however our KS4 curriculum is extremely flexible and can alter depending on the cohort.
 Classes are based around competitive and recreational sport.
 Competitive pathways include traditional games and fixtures.
-All GCSE PE students are expected to be in the competitive pathways.
+All KS4 Sports Science students are expected to be in the competitive pathways.

 The recreation pathways have an element of traditional games mixed with recreational activities.
 Pupils are welcome to suggest new activities providing we have the facilities and staff to provide them.